elcarrillo/elcarrillo/README.md

 ## About Me
-I am Edgar Carrillo, a Ph.D. student in Earth Science at the University of Oregon, focusing on Volcano Physics.
-My research explores the dynamics of explosive volcanic eruptions, particularly the influence of external water on volcanic plume behavior.
-I have a strong background in Physics, having earned my M.S. from Fisk University and my B.S. from California State University, San Bernardino.
-I develop computational tools ranging from automating tasks to modeling complex physical phenomena.
-These tools are made available as open-source software, ensuring that they are accessible to students, scientists, and researchers globally.
+Hello!
+I'm Edgar Carrillo, a Ph.D. student in Earth Science at the University of Oregon specializing in Volcano Physics.
+My research focuses on the dynamics of explosive volcanic eruptions, particularly how external water affects volcanic column behavior.

+With a strong background in Physics (B.S. and M.S.), I blend my expertise with software development to build computational tools, from automating tasks to modeling complex physical phenomena.
+Proficient in Python, C++, and Fortran, I utilize numerical modeling to simulate volcanic eruption processes.

+On this GitHub page, you'll find my open-source projects.
+I'm committed to making these tools accessible to students, scientists, and researchers worldwide.

 If you want to support my work, consider buying me a coffee!